With Love (Mya EP)

-With Love is the debut EP by American singer Mýa.
+With Love is the debut extended play by American singer Mýa.
 Her first EP, it marks Harrison's fourth independently released project through her own label imprint Planet 9 via INgrooves and released on February 14, 2014 worldwide via iTunes.
 The four track EP commemorates the release of her debut single "It's All About Me" and 16th anniversary in the entertainment industry.

 Background

 Just as before on previous projects, Harrison served as executive producer for With Love (alongside record producer Yonny) which entailed her scouting the producers, songwriters, arranging the album track listing, and keeping track of the accounting.
 Her sixth studio album K.I.S.S.
 (Keep It Sexy & Simple) was an international release with a variety of different genres.
 However, with this EP, Harrison chose particular songs that suited the Valentine's Day theme.
 In an interview with Page31.com, she spoke more on the EP and how it came to be orchestrated, saying:

 "Well, I've been recording now for years and years and I wanted to put something together for the fans.
 I made some resolutions about what this year is going to look like for me and that's how it started.
 This is just my V-Day treat."

 As the interview continued, she described the EP's creative and recording process, stating, "You know, I didn't go into the studio saying 'I'm going to make a V-Day EP'.
 I stay in the studio.
 I have a studio in LA and DC and I travel with a studio, so I'm always creating all kinds of stuff of all different genres and on every track there is musicianship and live music.
 There's really nothing that I'm chasing other than putting people in the mood.
 That's what music should be: an experience.
 That's why I chose these particular songs around Valentine's Day."